jmasood2394/medplum/readme.md

 Before cloning the repo, ensure the server has the following installed.

-a.
-Docker
+- Docker
-b.
-Docker compose
+- Docker compose
-c.
-Valid SSL certificates (or use the self-signed certificates in the repository)
+- Valid SSL certificates (or use the self-signed certificates in the repository)

 #### Installation of Docker and Docker compose: